Graduate Health

 These educators, mentors, nurses, and midwives will:

-• Facilitate your transition into practice
+- facilitate your transition into practice

-• Give you plenty of professional and personal development opportunities
+- give you plenty of professional and personal development opportunities

 This includes debriefing sessions, case study presentations and clinical rotations.

-And if you’re interested in a specific area, you can request a clinical rotation in your cover letter, and the department will do it’s very best to place you in your requested area.
+If you’re interested in a specific area, you can request a clinical rotation in your cover letter, and the department will do it’s very best to place you in your requested area.

 Nursing